 During the next 10 years, the program was lead by MG Hollingsworth.
 A native of Martinsville, MG took the youth program to a higher level.
 He developed new programs such as the Pee Wee Program and rejuvenated old Fall Ball and Winter Indoor programs.
 By the end of MG's tenure, the program had expanded to over 200 boys from grades 2 through 8.

-Jim Eckert began his second stint as program director in 2010.
-Bridgewater Lacrosse youth program is constantly working on innovative ways to teach lacrosse and to have our players develop a true love of the game.
+Jim Eckert's second stint as program director was from 2010 through 2022.
+During this time Bridgewater Lacrosse not only developed new and exciting youth programs, but also fed the HS program with highly skilled players that resulted in an incredible run of Championship teams.
+The program is constantly working on innovative ways to teach lacrosse and to have our players develop a true love of the game.
 This combined with the "Family-Friendly" nature of our program makes "Bridgewater Youth Lacrosse" the best kept secret in Bridgewater.

 Varsity Win-Loss Records

 1980...FIRST YEAR OF THE PROGRAM

 1998...NJ STATE CHAMPIONS